 Source: Creating Shared Value, by Michael E. Porter and Mark R. Kramer, in Harvard Business Review, January-February 2011.

 Conceptual value is typically seen in value propositions and purpose statements, or scribbled on Post-it Notes during a workshop session.
 Examples include refreshment, comfort, safety, convenience, and ease of use.
 Linguists call this kind of a word a nominalisation: the verb ‘to feel comfortable’ has been converted into an abstract noun, ‘comfort’.
 Conceptual value is an abstraction – the menu, not the meal.

 Experienced value is not something you can handle, like a dollar bill, nor is it an abstract concept such as refreshment.
-Imagine this: It’s a hot day.
+Imagine this scenario: It’s a hot day.
 You are thirsty.
 You buy a can of beer.
 You remove the ring-pull and take a swig.
 Whatever happens next in your sensory system is what I’m calling experienced value (if it’s a positive experience, otherwise you’re experiencing anti-value).
 It’s utterly subjective, and cannot be fully expressed through language.

 “Empower” is the trendy business word for giving employees the tools to do the thing that serves business goals.
 “Delight” is the trendy design word for giving users the good experience you hope also serves business goals.
 Value is what we should really be talking about.